kpeeters/cadabra2/README.rst

 expect some rough edges.

-Cadabra was designed specifically for the solution of problems encountered in field theory.
+Cadabra was designed specifically for the solution of problems encountered in quantum and classical field theory.
 It has extensive functionality for tensor computer algebra, tensor polynomial simplification including multi-term symmetries, fermions and anti-commuting variables, Clifford algebras and Fierz transformations, implicit coordinate dependence, multiple index types and many more.
 The input format is a subset of TeX.
 Both a command-line and a graphical interface are available.

 Prerequisites
 -------------